openlawlibrary/taf/specification/taf-spec.md

 For instance, if an update is successful and changes are detected, TAF will trigger the `changed`, `succeeded`, and `completed` events in sequence.

-In TAF, scripts are associated with specific events by being placed in designated folders within the targets/scripts directory of the authentication repository.
+Scripts are associated with specific events by being placed in designated folders within the targets/scripts directory of the authentication repository.
 This means that all script files are also TUF target files, and any modifications to them require signing the targets metadata.
 Each folder within this directory is named after the event it corresponds to and can contain multiple scripts.